cksajil/TinyML_Workshop/README.md

 # TinyML_Workshop
 This repository contains the instruction setup, supporting code and associated documents for TinyML Workshop.
+End to End instructions are provided for building tinyML projects across various domains including Deep Learning, AudioML, and Computer Vision.
 The following table shows the details of projects, domain hardware/platforms/libraries required.

 | No. | Project Name                | Domain          | Hardware               | Platform            | Libraries                                  |
 |-----|-----------------------------|-----------------|------------------------|---------------------|--------------------------------------------|